dev-sw/dev-sw/README.md

 <img align="left" src="https://user-images.githubusercontent.com/63050133/156777293-72a6e681-2582-4a9d-ad92-09d1181d47c7.gif" width="40">
 <h2 align="left">About me</h2>
 <ul>
-  <li>I am a software developer with experience in web applications and technologies.</li>
+  <li>I'm a software developer with experience in web applications and technologies.</li>
   <li>I consider myself a constant person, with ambition to learn more.</li>
   <li>Always attentive to details, I like to work with clean code.</li>
   <li>I value teamwork and have the ability to integrate into already established work groups.</li>